Michael Jones (Canadian musician)

 Michael Jones (1942 – 19 January 2022) was a British-born Canadian new-age pianist and composer, known for his improvisational new age performance style.
 He was also a writer and leadership educator.

 Personal life

 Jones was born in Surrey, England, and grew up in Kitchener and later Queenston, Ontario.
-He died on 19 January 2022, at the age of 79.
+He died on 19 January 2022, at the age of 79 at Mariposa House Hospice in Orillia, Ontario.

 Career

 Jones' first album, Pianoscapes, was released on the newly formed Narada record label.
 The album sold more than 100,000 copies.
 Since then he has released more than a dozen albums of piano music.
 In 1990 he conducted a concert tour.